dinodtharinda/PDSA-II-Game-Project/README.md

 # PDSA-II Game Project

-This repository contains a collection of algorithmic games implemented as part of the PDSA-II (Problem-solving and Data Structures & Algorithms II) coursework.
-Each game demonstrates different algorithmic approaches to solve classical computer science problems.
+This repository contains a collection of algorithmic games implemented as a fully client-side web application for the PDSA-II (Problem-solving and Data Structures & Algorithms II) coursework.
+Each game demonstrates different algorithmic approaches to solve classical computer science problems using JavaScript, HTML, and CSS, with data persistence handled by SQL.js in the browser.

 ## Table of Contents
 - [Overview](#overview)